ISAITB/docs-itb-oa/source/testHistory/index.rst

 View test step details
 ~~~~~~~~~~~~~~~~~~~~~~

-Clicking on a step's document icon triggers a popup that shows the step's different information elements that can be viewed inline or opened in
+Clicking on a step's document icon triggers a popup that shows the step's different information elements that can be viewed inline, downloaded or opened in
 a separate popup editor.
 In the case of validation steps, this is extended to also provide the detailed validation results as illustrated in the
 following example for a validation failure.